scholarslab/CodeLab/chapter01/index.md

 ## Homework for Chapter 1

-* Schedule a 1 on 1 with me to talk about your dreams, your discontents, and your computer.
-We'll also use this time to set up your [development environment](environment_setup/).
+* Schedule a 1 on 1 with me for some time in the next two weeks, to talk about your dreams, your discontents, and your computer.
+We'll use this time to set up your [development environment](environment_setup/).
-* Afterward, complete Ian Milligan and James Baker, "Introduction to the Bash Command Line," The Programming Historian 3 (2014), [https://programminghistorian.org/en/lessons/intro-to-bash](https://programminghistorian.org/en/lessons/intro-to-bash).
-This is an introduction to the Bash shell, which will serve well enough as an introduction to other shells like Zsh as well.
-  * For Windows users, skip the "Windows Only: Installing Git Bash" section - we're going a different direction.
-Use the VSCode Terminal or Windows Terminal, as recommended in the Code Lab environment setup.
 * Set up an account at [Github](http://www.github.com) and post your username on the Slack praxis channel.

 ### Readings